 Celebrate Hispanic Heritage Month in New Orleans from September 15-October 15.
 Enjoy dining at a Hispanic-owned restaurant or shopping at a Hispanic-owned business.
 Keep an eye on our event calendar for specific celebrations once the month begins.

 New Orleans has a reputation for being one of the most haunted cities in America, so there’s no better place to celebrate Halloween.
-Best of all, the Halloween celebrations tend to be spread out throughout the last two weekends of the month, beginning with the Krewe of Boo Parade and ending with Halloween Night.
-Check out the annual LGBT celebration Halloween New Orleans, which benefits Project Lazarus.
+Best of all, the Halloween celebrations last all month long.
+A favorite is the Krewe of Boo Parade and Zombie Run.
+The Mortuary haunted house will be open all month long, and ghost tours are available year-round.
+Check out the annual LGBTQ celebration Halloween New Orleans, which benefits Project Lazarus.
 Looking for even more spooky celebrations?
 See our full guide to Halloween here.

 The saying “day and night,” was made for October in New Orleans.
-Typically warm and sunny during the day and breezy with a chill at night, it’s best to carry along a light jacket if you’re planning to attend any October festivals.
+Typically warm and sunny during the day and breezy with a chill at night, it’s best to carry along a light jacket if you’re planning to attend any October festivals or do any outdoor exploring.